Salvation Army official: Theft of toys no victory for Grinch - NewsBreak

 Salvation Army official: Theft of toys no victory for Grinch

-FARMINGTON, N.M.
-(AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, according authorities.
+Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, a Salvation Army official said Saturday.

-“The Grinch will not have this victory,” Salvation Army Lt.
-Christopher Rockwell told The Associated Press on Saturday.

 Business leaders and others began making donations after the marked van with gifts intended for more than 350 children was stolen Tuesday from outside a store, Rockwell said.